rnd195/marp-community-themes/README.md

 Once your submission is reviewed and accepted, the files related to your theme will reside in the [`website/content/`](https://github.com/rnd195/marp-community-themes/tree/main/website/content) directory and the CSS file will be in the [`themes/`](https://github.com/rnd195/marp-community-themes/tree/main/themes) directory.

-Updates to your screenshots, markdown files, or the CSS file should be preferably done through pull requests.
+Updates to your screenshots, Markdown files, or the CSS file should be preferably done through pull requests.

 By submitting the theme, you acknowledge that you are the author of the submitted files.
-It is also important to adequately indicate the usage and the source of any third-party resources with a free software license (e.g., code, pictures, and so on).
+It is also important to adequately indicate the usage and the source of any third-party resources (e.g., code, pictures, and so on).
 Please, use an [MIT License](https://opensource.org/licenses/MIT) or a [GPL-Compatible license](https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses) for your themes and link to the license in the front-matter of your theme's Markdown file.